syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 ## Create DataModel for the SfDataGrid

-SfDataGrid is a data-bound control.
-Hence you must create a data model to bind it to the control.
+The SfDataGrid is a data-bound control.
+Hence a data model should be created to bind it to the control.

-Create a simple data source as shown in the following code example in a new class file and save it as OrderInfo.cs file.
+Create a simple data source as shown in the following code example in a new class file.
+Save it as OrderInfo.cs file:

 {% highlight c# %}
 public class OrderInfo